Big Brother 5 (American season): Summary

 Following Lori's eviction, HouseGuests competed in the "High/Low" Head of Household competition.
 HouseGuests were given a statement about the game that involved a number, and HouseGuests had to determine whether the answer was higher or lower than the given number by stepping upward on downward on a staircase.
 Ultimately, Drew was the winner of the competition.
 On Day 22, HouseGuests competed in the "Alphabet Soup" food competition.
 To win food for the week, HouseGuests were required to leap into a giant bowl of tomato flavored Alphabet Soup, grabbing letters that spell a type of food.
 The group won whatever foods they spelled correctly for the week.
 That same day, Drew chose to nominate Holly and Nakomis for eviction, a decision which immediately formed a rift in the Four Horsemen alliance.
-When picking players for the Power of Veto, Drew chose Scott, Holly chose Jase, and Nakomis chose Adria.
+When picking players for the Power of Veto, Drew chose Scott, Holly chose Jase, and Nakomis chose Natalie (pretending to be Adria).
 The HouseGuests then played in the "Bluff Me a Veto" Power of Veto competition.
 For this competition, each player had a turn as a "dealer."
 They drew a card with a question and answer printed on it.
 The answer is a truthful response that had previously given to that question on a questionnaire.
 They read the question to the other five HouseGuests and either read the truthful answer or bluff a different answer.
 The HouseGuests had to decide whether that person is telling the truth or bluffing.
 They signified whether they believe or not by placing a bet with a giant chip in front of them that either reads "Bluff' or "Truth."
 If the HouseGuest guessed correctly they got to keep their chip.
 If they were wrong, the "dealer" got to keep their chip.
 The winner was the HouseGuest with the most chips at the end of two rounds.
 Ultimately, Nakomis was the winner of the Power of Veto.
 On Day 25, Nakomis chose to use the Power of Veto on herself, with Adria being named the replacement nominee.
 On Day 28, Holly became the third HouseGuest to be evicted from the house in a vote of seven to one.